Information Extraction in Low-Resource Scenarios: Survey and Perspective: Preliminary on Low-resource IE

-\subsection{Low-resource Scenarios}
+\subsection{Low-Resource Scenarios}

-Most traditional KE models assume that sufficient training data are indispensable to achieve satisfactory performance.
-However, in real-world applications, task-specific labeled samples tend to be unevenly distributed and new unseen classes may evolve promptly, which result in low-resource scenarios.
+Most traditional {\ours} models \cite{TACL2016_NER_BiLSTM,EMNLP2015_RE_PCNN,ACL2015_EE_DMCNN} assume that sufficient training data are indispensable to achieve satisfactory performance.
+However, in real-world applications, task-specific labeled samples tend to be unevenly distributed and new unseen classes may emerge over time, which result in low-resource scenarios \cite{NAACL21_Survey_LowRes-NLP}.
 Considering \emph{maldistribution of samples} and \emph{new unseen classes}, we systematically categorize low-resource scenarios into three aspects.